-Plitvice Lakes National Park (Croatian: Nacionalni park Plitvička jezera or shorter Plitvice) is one of the oldest and largest national parks in Croatia.
+Plitvice Lakes National Park (Croatian: Nacionalni park Plitvička jezera or shorter Plitvice) is the oldest and largest national park in Croatia.

 It’s perhaps the most beautiful place you will see in Croatia.
 I left a piece of my heart in Plitvice.
 Somehow, it always seems different there and much more gorgeous than the previous time.

 But why is that?